Salaudeen Latinwo: Military career

 From 28 August 1963 to 21 June 1966, Latinwo attended basic and advanced military training in Uetersen, West Germany, where he trained as an Air Force officer.
 In West Germany, Latinwo attended training for his flying wings and attended the College of Navigation, West Germany, for his certificate in air navigation, which he completed in 1966.
 He was commissioned as a second lieutenant in 1966 upon his arrival from West Germany to Nigeria.
-Latinwo was adjutant, Kaduna Air force Base from 1966–1968, and assistant base commander, Nigerian Air force base (NAF base) Kano, Nigeria 1970–1971, and deputy base commander, NAF Base, Benin City (1971–1972).
+Latinwo was adjutant, Kaduna Air force Base from 1966 to 1968, and assistant base commander, Nigerian Air force base (NAF base) Kano, Nigeria 1970–1971, and deputy base commander, NAF Base, Benin City (1971–1972).

 In 1972, Latinwo attended a six-month conversion training on Ilyushin Il-28 fighter-bomber aircraft in Cairo, Egypt, and attended the Fokker F-27 aircraft management course in Amsterdam.
 He was promoted to the rank of captain in 1972.

 Latinwo was appointed director of training at the Nigerian Air Force (NAF) Headquarters between 1972 and 1974.
 Latinwo proceeded to the Junior Command and Staff College in the United Kingdom in 1974 for further military training.
 In 1975, Latinwo received type rating training on the C-130 Hercules Transport Aircraft in Atlanta, Georgia.

 Latinwo was appointed director of operations at the headquarters of the Nigerian Air force between 1975 and 1977.
 In 1976, Latinwo attended the Command and Staff College, Jaji, Nigeria.
-From 1977–1978, he was appointed base commander at Nigerian Air Force Base (NAF base) Makurdi, Nigeria.
+From 1977 to 1978, he was appointed base commander at Nigerian Air Force Base (NAF base) Makurdi, Nigeria.

 From 1978 to 1979, Latinwo was appointed base commander at Nigerian Air Force Base (NAF base) Kaduna.
 He was promoted to the rank of wing commander in 1979.

 In 1980, he was appointed senior staff officer for Air Operations (Defence Headquarters) Lagos State, Nigeria.

 In 1981, Latinwo was promoted to the rank of group captain.
 In 1984, Group Captain Salaudeen Adebola Latinwo was nominated by the chief of air staff, Air Vice-Marshal Ibrahim Mahmud Alfa, and appointed by Major-General Muhammadu Buhari, the head of state as the new Military Governor of Kwara State, a position he held until August 1985.

 When Major-General Ibrahim Babangida took power in 1985 as military president of Nigeria, Latinwo was appointed as the new commander (director) of the Directorate of Administration at the Nigerian Air Force Headquarters, Lagos, Nigeria, until he retired from the Nigerian Air force in March 1986.